-Onions left in the refrigerator for too long will often exhibit a fuzzy white growth around the roots.
-This may be onion white rot and these infected plants should never be allowed to come into contact with anything related to your garden.
+Onions left in the refrigerator for too long often exhibit a fuzzy white growth around the roots.
+Those onions have a fungal disease, onion white rot.
+Keep them from coming into contact with anything related to your garden.

 Onion white rot lifecycle

 Sclerotium cepivorum fungi strike onions, garlic, and other Alliums.
 Onion white rot can stay viable in the soil for over 20 years.
 Unlike other fungi, this one does not produce spores.
 Instead, it survives in the soil as sclerotia (dormant fungal structures with stored food).
 These sclerotia can travel by piggybacking on equipment, people, tools, plants, and wind.

 A single sclerotium in 20 pounds of soil will infect nearby plants.
 One or two sclerotia in one pound of planting soil will cause all plants to be infected.
 The sclerotia will stay dormant in the soil until Allium comes on the scene.
 As part of their growth, these plants discharge certain chemicals into the soil around their roots.
 These chemicals stimulate the fungi to germinate.
 Soil temperatures of 50° to 75°F allow the fungi to grow, peaking between 60° to 65°F.

 Onion white rot first appears as a cottony growth around the base and sides of onion or garlic.
 These fungal mycelia are vegetative growths that become compacted.
 These poppy seed-sized black spots are visible to the naked eye.
 Other signs of infection are yellowing lower leaves, wilting, and leaf dieback.
 Older leaves will begin to rot at the base, and roots will decay, making it easy to pull infected plants from the soil.
 Host plants die soon after infection.
 Onion white rot travels sideways, from plant to plant, using intertwined roots as a pathway.
 This problem thrives in cool, damp soil.